Pablo18011/Vector/README.md

 The fuselage is my own design and more streamlined than the Goblin, the wing is made from one piece and modified from the original.
-It’s put together using CA glue apart from fuselage to wing, nose cover, VTX and engine mount Where I have used hot glue.
+It’s put together using CA glue apart from fuselage to wing, nose cover, vertical stabilizers and engine mount Where I have used hot glue.